hazelcast/hazelcast-code-samples/enterprise/wan-replication/basic-sample/README.md

 ## ABOUT
 This project is prepared to serve as the most basic sample application for the WAN replication implementation built in Hazelcast Enterprise.
-The project configures WAN source and target members with either XML, YAML or programmatic configuration.
+The project creates two clusters in Active-Passive WAN replication mode where the members can be configured with either XML, YAML or programmatic configuration.
 All source- and target-side configurations are identical, so a source cluster member configured with XML configuration can connect to a target configured with programmatic or YAML configuration.

 ## The Scenario
-There are two clusters, source and target formed by the members started with `WanSource` and `WanTarget` main classes respectively.
-Both clusters print the size of the map named `wan-replicated-map` in every second, but only the source cluster writes the map, it puts 10 new entries every second.
+There are two clusters replicating in Active-Passive mode.
+The active side is the source cluster where the write operations are done, in this simple case these are map puts.
+The passive side is the target cluster that receives the updates from the source cluster and applies them.
+The two clusters are formed by the members started with `WanSource` and `WanTarget` main classes respectively.
+Both clusters print the size of the map named `wan-replicated-map` in every second, but only the source cluster calls `map.put()`, it puts 10 new entries in every second.
 If the `WanTarget` main class is started first, it prints 0 every second.
 After starting the `WanSource` cluster, eventually the source and the target cluster members start printing the same size for the map meaning the entries are replicated from the source cluster to the target cluster.

 ## Running the Sample Applications